 Next, is my resources page where you will find all the resources which I have developed, my guests have created, or I have personally used and vouched for them.
 Here you will be able to develop your skills as a leader.

 Finally, a community for everyone to freely discuss leadership.
-The Moving Forward Leadership Mastermind is a free community on Facebook where everyone can join and discuss leadership.
+Our free Facebook community is available for everyone can join and discuss leadership.
 But the coolest thing is that I invite every single guest to the show – and even most of them actually do join!